-This module gives you an introduction to some of the general concepts of computer forensics, as well as helping you to develop the skills that will be needed on other modules.
+This module gives you an introduction to some of the general concepts of computer forensics, as well as helping you to develop the skills that will be needed for other modules.
 You will cover in detail the layout of volumes on storage devices, and file systems within volumes, with particular emphasis on the FAT file system.
 You will learn to look at raw devices using low-level tools like hex editors, and consider how security considerations should affect software design and implementation.

 Computer System Tools

 This module commences by giving you a hands-on introduction to the UNIX operating system.
-You will look at a range of tools that might be used by a forensic examiner: this will include high-level tools like EnCase, FTK and Autopsy, although your main focus will be on low-level tools such as dd and the Sleuthkit tools, as these help to develop your understanding of what (and how) the higher level tools are actually doing.
+You will look at a range of tools that might be used by a forensic examiner: this will include high-level tools like EnCase, FTK and Autopsy, although your main focus will be on low-level tools such as dd and the Sleuthkit tools, as this help to develop your understanding of what (and how) the higher level tools are actually doing.
 You will also learn to use basic system tools such as grep.
-In addition you will learn a scripting language so that you can develop your own forensic tools.
+In addition, you will learn a scripting language so that you can develop your own forensic tools.

 Evidence and Procedure

 You will examine the legal obligations of computer forensics, gaining an understanding of the relevant statutes and industry guidelines, and of proving the authenticity of evidence via a chain of custody from collecting evidence through to presenting findings in a professional manner.
 The module also aims to provide you with a broad understanding of the professional factors that influence the work of professional practitioners, particularly in the context of the 'Expert Witness'.

 The module will cover the basics of how networks work, what the specific threats to networks are, and how they might be ameliorated.

 Postgraduate Project Module